-Authentication glossary
+Authentication and authorization glossary

 This glossary defines terms related to authentication, authorization, and access control in GitLab.
 Understanding these concepts helps you configure secure access and manage permissions effectively.